frenetic-lang/frenetic/guide/NetCore-tutorial.md

 In the [OxRepeater](02-OxRepeater.md) chapter, you learned how to program an efficient repeater by adding rules to the switch flow table.
-Recall that a repeater simply forwards incoming packets on all other ports.
+Recall that a repeater simply forwards incoming packets out all other ports.

 In this example, we will begin by considering a network with just one switch with two ports, numbered 1 and 2: